openstack/openstack-manuals/doc/arch-design/source/design-networking/design-networking-concepts.rst

   are not limited to, globally unique source addresses, globally unique destination addresses, and error control.

-* Ethernet frames contain all the essentials for networking.
-These include, but are not limited to, globally unique source addresses, globally unique destination addresses, and error control.

 * Ethernet frames can carry any kind of packet.
 Networking at layer-2 is independent of the layer-3 protocol.